-• TRANSPORTATION SUMMARY
+TRANSPORTATION SUMMARY

 The petition is located adjacent to Olmsted Drive, a City-maintained local street and Tryon Street a State-maintained major thoroughfare.
 A Traffic Impact Study (TIS) is not needed for this site, because the proposed site will generate less vehicular trips than what is entitled with the current zoning/land use.
-The petitioner is committing to installing 8-foot planting strip and 8-foot sidewalk along the proposed private road and driveway.
-Site plan revisions are needed to clarify the sidewalk utility easements required along Olmsted Drive.
+Site plan revisions are needed to clarify the proposed and existing sidewalk along Olmsted Drive, and to add conditional notes committing to proposed transportation improvements.
 Further details are listed below.

-• Active Projects:
+Active Projects: